amrendraSing/SpringMVC-project/README.md

 # SpringMVC-project
-basic project based on MVC design pattern using Java,spring,hibernate
+Project based on MVC design pattern using Java,spring.